VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 So if your idea is based on magic it will probably fail...
 Or maybe not.
 It can happen that you'll luckily reach your destination following the white rabbit.
-As I said before there are many ways which leads to success.
+As I said before there are many ways which lead to success.

 {% include image.html src="paths_to_success" alt="many path to success" %}